Cinema | Preservation | Education | Community

-The initiative also collaborates with various cultural institutions and activist groups to forge different systems of thought and inquiry, which are then presented through a set of publications, festivals and workshops.
-Lightcube has collaborated in the past with such prestigious festivals as the Delhi International Arts Festival, Eyemyth Unbox Festival, the Centenary of Indian Cinema Celebration, the Dharamshala International Film Festival, The Inner Path, Peace Builders' Festival and with such institutions as the Instituto Cervantes, Japan Foundation, Finnish Embassy in New Delhi, Kiran Nadar Museum of Art, Satyajit Ray Archives for the Preservation of Satyajit Ray Films, NETPAC, Indian Institute of Mass Communication and Ziro Festival of Music.
+Lightcube has collaborated in the past with festivals such as Serendipity Arts Festival, Goa, the Delhi International Arts Festival, Eyemyth Unbox Festival, the Centenary of Indian Cinema Celebration, Dharamshala International Film Festival, The Inner Path, Peace Builders' Festival and with such institutions as the Instituto Cervantes, Japan Foundation India, Finnish Embassy in New Delhi, Kiran Nadar Museum of Art, New Delhi.

 Lightcube is registered as a non-profit society, under the Societies Registration Act of 1860.
 The Society's activities during the years 2015 to 2017 are documented in the Activity Report 2015 - 2017

 A film critic and programmer from New Delhi.
 He handles the publications for Lightcube.
 As part of his work in the field, he has collaborated with such prestigious national and international institutions such as the Sundance Film Forward Programme, Ghent International Film Festival, International Film Festival of India, Pravo Ljudski Film Festival, Cinetica di Bologna, Delhi International Art Festival, Kiran Nadar Museum of Art, NETPAC and the Asian Heritage Foundation, among others.
 His work has been cited in prestigious national and international forums such as mubi.com, Film Studies for Free, Celine and Julie, Photogenie, Bright Lights Film Journal, Film Mutations Zagreb, Transit Cine, The Seventh Art and Shadowplay.